0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 Interesting, this definitely gave me info about the stack that is being used, it is Sqlite3 and it seems there are some prepared statements.
 I instantly thought about testing for LFI, as well as that later on this will probably lead to some SQL injection, but that was pretty far ahead atm.

 Typical LFI for start with <code>/edit.php?user_obj=../../.././../../../var/www/html/admin.php</code><br>
 That didn't work so I tried php://filter <code>/edit.php?user_obj=php://filter/convert.base64-encode/resource=admin.php</code><br> Changing parameters from user_obj to post_id and trying to leak something all over again for various resources just didn't seem to work at all.
 As well I've tried other path traversals to other files with other known LFI techniques but without success.
 Slowly I was running out of ideas, other paths with 302 response were just redirecting back to index.php which wasn't of any use to me.
-After <b><i>hours</i></b> of thinking something came up to my mind randomly, I wanted to check if there was /.git/ directory or any kind of similiar configs...<br>
+After <b><i>hours</i></b> of thinking something came up to my mind randomly, I wanted to check if there was /.git/ directory or any kind of similar configs...<br>
 <code>/.git/</code> seemed to be forbidden which mean it exists, then I tried <code>/.git/config</code><br><br>
 Guess what?
 Got the config content: <br>
 </p>